Hangover pill: find out how the medicine that arrived in the UK works – Sade

 Also read: Distilled drinks can cause heart attack on cold days

-Myrkl, according to the manufacturer, releases a variety of bacillus-type bacteria, as well as the amino acid L-cysteine, which cause the alcohol to be converted into water and carbon dioxide, and not into acetaldehyde.
+According to the manufacturer, Myrkl releases a variety of bacillus-type bacteria, as well as the amino acid L-cysteine, which cause the alcohol to be converted into water and carbon dioxide, and not into acetaldehyde.
 Microorganisms also have vitamin B12, an additional aid to invigorate the body after a state of intoxication.

 The drug is launched in the context of British culture, where social drinking is a habit.
 The drug is intended to help drink lovers, whether parents, young people, the elderly or workers, who want to have an active social life, without the harmful effects of the drink, as informed by representatives of the company responsible for developing the product.